 With Dick Pearce Live

-PD3 have joined forces with legendary trumpet player Dick Pearce and produced an electrifying live recording from a performance at the Pizza Express Jazz Club, Soho, London in April.
+PD3 joined forces with legendary trumpet player Dick Pearce and produced an electrifying live recording from a performance at the Pizza Express Jazz Club, Soho, London.

-“New material was chosen at a rehearsal before the gigs” says Pete – one of Europe’s leading fusion guitarists, ” therefore many of the tunes were performed for the first or second time.
+“New material was chosen at a rehearsal before the gigs” says Pete, ” therefore many of the tunes were performed for the first or second time.
 It’s very exciting to capture that freshness in front of an audience.”

 PD3 received critical acclaim with their earlier releases ‘Street Scene‘ and ‘Into the Blue’ from the likes of Jazzwise, The Observer and Jazz Journal International.
 Dick Pearce (trumpet/flugelhorn) was in Ronnie Scott’s band for many years and works regularly with the likes of Stan Tracy and other leading British jazz artists.